nikolayhsu/meansilo/README.md

 To enable Nodemailer

-    Go to /app/modules/auth.js
+    Login as admin

+    Click on Admin in the top menu

+    Set 'Enable System Email' to Yes

-    Set up your email address and password in line 445 & 446
+    Set up your email host, port, secure mode, email address and password.

+    Click Submit to save the setting

 To enable Facebook Login

-    Go to /app/app/app.js
+    Login as admin

+    Click on Admin in the top menu

+    Set 'Enable Facebook Login' to Yes

-    Set up your Facebook application ID in line 64
+    Set up your Facebook application ID

+    Click Submit to save the setting

 The "admin" user is created if it doesn't exist.
 Set the details in: